NanoComp/meep/doc/docs/Python_Tutorials/Eigenmode_Source.md

 ### What Happens When the Source Time Profile is a Pulse?

-The eigenmode source can only launch a single mode specified by either its frequency (`eig_match_freq=True`) or wavevector (`eig_kpoint`).
-When the time profile of the source is a [Gaussian pulse](Python_User_Interface.md#gaussiansource) (which is necessary for calculations involving [Fourier-transformed fields](FAQ.md#for-calculations-involving-fourier-transformed-fields-why-should-the-source-be-a-pulse-rather-than-a-continuous-wave) such as [mode coefficients or S-parameters](Python_Tutorials/GDSII_Import.md)), rather than adding multiple eigenmode sources at the same position at all frequencies (which has the disadvantage that the runtime increases as you add more frequency points due to the narrower source bandwidths), a *single* broadband eigenmode source is often sufficient for most practical applications (as long as the waveguide source is operated away from any band edge).
+The eigenmode source launches a fixed spatial mode profile specified by either its frequency (`eig_match_freq=True`) or wavevector (`eig_kpoint`) multiplied by the time profile.
+When the time profile of the source is has a finite bandwidth, e.g. a [Gaussian pulse](Python_User_Interface.md#gaussiansource) (which is typical for calculations involving [Fourier-transformed fields](FAQ.md#for-calculations-involving-fourier-transformed-fields-why-should-the-source-be-a-pulse-rather-than-a-continuous-wave) such as [mode coefficients or S-parameters](Python_Tutorials/GDSII_Import.md)), then the frequency-dependence (dispersion) of the true modal pattern means that the eigenmode source does not match the desired mode exactly over the whole bandwidth.
+This is described in section 4.2.2 of our ["Electromagnetic Wave Source Conditions"](https://arxiv.org/abs/1301.5366) review article.
+A more accurate mode profile may be obtained by adding multiple narrow-band eigenmode sources at the same position at several frequencies across the bandwidth, which has the disadvantage that the runtime increases as you add more frequency points due to the narrower source bandwidths.
+However, a *single* broadband eigenmode source is often sufficient for most practical applications (excepting cases with extreme modal dispersion, e.g. near a cutoff frequency).

 This can be demonstrated by computing the error in a broadband eigenmode source via the backward-propagating and scattered power (i.e., any fields which are not forward-propagating waveguide modes) for the single and multi mode ridge waveguides.